merajabi/merajabi.github.io/_posts/2020-07-26-what-is-variant-the-perfect-application-of-visitor-pattern.md

 <!--more-->

+## Introduction

 In this tutorial, I will explain why implementing "variant" is difficult and how we can solve it using the visitor design pattern.
+I have often seen many sample applications of visitor patterns that are easier to solve directly, but this time I couldn't think of an easier solution, so you will see the true power of the visitor pattern.

 Before we proceed, however, you should review these references to sharpen your mind.

 Read Stroustrup's page on C++11FAQ about union to remember about union.